Ayilay/UCSD-IARC-Quadcopter-CAD/README.md

 The following modifications are corrections to be incorporated into Revision 2:
 - [ ] Fix mounting hole distances for motors
 - [ ] Add better mounting for base plate (along the center axis)
+- [ ] Modify landing gear to accomodate the axel of the motor

 ## Credits
 The entire frame was designed by Georges Troulis, with lots of help from Hongtao Zhang (Project Lead and Chief Engineer).